AhmedFatir/user-management-system/README.md

 ### 5. Intra42 Login
 - Integrates with the 42 Intra API for login functionality.
 ### 6. Profile Management
-- Users can view and update their profiles.
+- Users can view and update their profile informations and profile picture.
 ### 7. Friends Management
 - Allows users to add or remove friends and view friend lists.
+- Users can also block or unblock other users.
 ### 8. GDPR Compliance
-- Provides features to comply with [GDPR regulations](https://gdpr.eu/), including user data access and deletion requests.
+- Provides features to comply with [GDPR regulations](https://gdpr.eu/), including user data anonymization and deletion.

 ## Setup
 ### If you don't have docker and docker-compose on your machine